monty5811/apostello/docs/faq.rst

 * Open you project, then go to ``Settings -> Cloud Messaging``
 * You need two bits of information from this page - the Sender ID and the Server Key.
 You need to provide these to apostello so we can send notifications.
 Do this by setting the environment variables ``CM_SENDER_ID`` and ``CM_SERVER_KEY``.

-Once you are all setup, open apostello, open the ``Tools`` menu and subscribe to notifications - you will be notified everytime a new SMS is received.
+Once you are all setup, open apostello, open the menu and subscribe to notifications - you will be notified everytime a new SMS is received.
 You can turn it off at any time.